 Why make Shepherd’s Pie in Instant Pot

 After, just mash the potatoes (no need to drain), layer over the meat (right in that same pan) and bake in the oven (also in the same pan without any transferring).
+Or, as I have been doing lately, bake with the Air Fryer Lid.
 So easy!
 And since the stackable pans already come with a lid, it is also easy to store in the fridge.

 How long does it actually take to make Instant Pot Shepherd’s Pie